 The Montana Constitution guarantees that all people, including gay and lesbian couples, should be treated equally and fairly.
 Those are values that Montanans hold dear.
 People should be treated with dignity and allowed to live their lives freely.

-"We're encouraged by the decision because the justices said that we could pursue the protections we are seeking," said Mary Leslie, who lives with her partner, Stacey Haugland in Bozeman.
-"Legal protection is essential, not just for our families, but for all same-sex couples.
-We won't stop until every loving couple is treated fairly."
-Leslie lost her home because she was ineligible for worker's compensation death benefits when her partner was killed in an accident.
+Mary Leslie of Bozeman lost her home in part because she was ineligible for worker's compensation death benefits when her former partner was killed in a workplace accident.
 Another plaintiff, Denise Boettcher of Laurel, was denied bereavement leave when her partner Kellie Gibson's father died.

-Plaintiffs in the case are Mary Anne Guggenheim and Jan Donaldson of Helena, Stacey Haugland and Mary Leslie of Bozeman, Mike Long and Rich Parker of Bozeman, MJ Williams and Nancy Owens of Basin, Rick Wagner and Gary Stallings of Butte and Denise Boettcher and Kellie Gibson of Laurel.
-All say they will continue working with the ACLU to pursue legal recognition of their lifelong commitments to each other.
+Plaintiffs in the case are Mary Anne Guggenheim and Jan Donaldson of Helena, Stacey Haugland and Mary Leslie of Bozeman, Mike Long and Rich Parker of Bozeman, MJ Williams and Nancy Owens of Basin, Rick Wagner and Gary Stallings of Butte, and Denise Boettcher and Kellie Gibson of Laurel.

 More information:Questions and answers